-In the later stages of frying, the temperature of each slice is increased to $150\text{-}160^{\circ}\text{C}$ while the water content evaporates.
-At this stage, the caramelization of sugars starts, and more oil is absorbed into the potato chips.
-The shape of the slices is finalized and the full taste and crispiness are captured.
+In the later stages of frying, the temperature of each slice is increased to 150-160°C while the water content evaporates.
+At this stage the caramelization of sugars starts, and more oil is absorbed into the potato chips.
+The shape of the slices is finalized, and the full taste and crispiness are captured.
 During this later stage, you wish to reduce the frying oil temperature.

-For each step of the frying process, you want to be able to control the exact frying time and temperature.
-Classic potato chips are fried in approximately three minutes at temperatures ranging from 155°C to 175°C. If you produce batch-fried chips, the frying time is longer and temperatures lower.
+For each step of the frying process, you would like to be able to control exact time and temperature.

+Classic potato chips are fried approx. 3 minutes at temperatures ranging from 155°C to 175°C. If you produce batch-fried chips, the frying time is longer and temperatures lower.

-Stay Below the Legislated Mitigation Level for Acrylamide
+Stay Below the Legislated Level of Acrylamide

-Acrylamide is a natural biproduct processing raw material.
+Acrylamide is a natural biproduct from different cooking processes.
 Securing low levels of acrylamide is required from all producers of potato chips.
-To minimize the risk of unhealthy levels of acrylamide, you need to make sure to have low levels of sugars in the raw material.
+To minimize the risk of unhealthy levels of acrylamide, you need to make sure you have low levels of sugar in the raw material.
 The time for frying and the temperature of the frying oil, also needs to be kept low during the final frying stage to reduce this risk.
-Sugar levels can be controlled with a blanching process, where the sugars are leaked in water.

-In a multi-zone fryer, you can have the option to install a Cold Adjustable Temperature Zone (CATZ), where you fill the fryer in the end with relatively cold oil.
-By implementing this technology, you make sure the temperature is low towards the end of the frying process, which minimizes the risks of acrylamide build-up.
+Sugar levels can be controlled with a blanching process.
+In a multizone fryer, you can have the option to install a cold adjustable temperature zone where you fill the fryer in the end with relatively cold oil.
+By implementing this technique, you make sure the temperature is low towards the end of the frying process, which minimizes the risks of acrylamide build-up.
 Find out more about acrylamide and ways to avoid it by studying the toolbox from European Snacks Association, ESA.

-At Rosenqvists Food Technologies, we have specialized our competence in frying for more than 40 years.
-Our designs are well tested and developed to offer the perfect control of frying.
+At Rosenqvists Food Technologies, we have specialized our competence for frying for more than 40 years.
+Our designs are tested and developed to offer the perfect control of frying.
 Do not hesitate to contact us if you have any questions about frying.
 We are happy to assist you to produce the perfect potato chips.